vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 The VDK Hook will encapsulate the logic for the initialization of a job that will get the code from Notebook files.
 When initialized like that jobs that work with Notebooks will be run as a standard data job which works with .py and .sql files.
 It will be using the Notebook and the NotebookLocator classes.
 #### NotebookLocator
-It is a simple class which has a method which returns the notebook files found in a given directory.
+It is a simple class that has a method that returns the notebook files found in a given directory.
 #### Cell
-Before giving a proper definition to this class, we should see how we categorise the [Notebook cells](#glossary):
+Before giving a proper definition to this class, we should see how we categorize the [Notebook cells](#glossary):

 ![jupyter-cells](images/cells.jpeg)

-Jupyter itself categorises the cells into three groups: code, markdown and raw.
+Jupyter itself categorizes the cells into three groups: code, markdown, and raw.
 We will be looking into only the code ones since the plugin works only with them.
-The code cells can be categorised into two types - ones which are tagged with "vdk" and the ones that are not.
+The code cells can be categorized into two types - ones that are tagged with "vdk" and the ones that are not.
 The ones that are untagged are ignored by our plugin, and will not take part in the data job.
 The "vdk" tagged cells should have only Python code in it, since VDK does not work with iPython.

 The Cell class is a dataclass that encapsulates this logic.

 #### Notebook
-This class has one static method.The method has the responsibility to register the NotebookSteps to JobContext from a given notebook file.
+This class has one static method.
+The method has the responsibility to register the NotebookSteps to JobContext from a given notebook file.
 The context of the job is passed to it by the VDKHook.

 #### NotebookStep